Josh Bell Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in MLB.
+- The Phillies pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 4.11 team ERA ranks 13th across all MLB pitching staffs.
+- The Phillies have a 4.08 team ERA that ranks 12th among all league pitching staffs.

-- Phillies pitchers combine to give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- Phillies pitchers combine to surrender the fourth-fewest home runs in baseball (105 total, 1.1 per game).

+- Nola looks for his 10th victory when he makes the start for the Phillies, his 21st of the season.
+He is 9-6 with a 4.27 ERA and 126 strikeouts in 126 1/3 innings pitched.

-- In his most recent appearance on Sunday against the San Diego Padres, the righty threw seven innings, giving up three earned runs while surrendering five hits.
+- In his last time out on Tuesday, the righty tossed 7 1/3 innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.